 As a recap here, you need to have several of the previously needed traits, and you also need to be intelligent enough to perform the task or drive enough to force your plastic brain into adapting.
 But if it takes so much work, you may wonder if it is all worth it, and that is what the next section covers.

 The barrier to entry can be high but so can the rewards.

 The ability to control computers in a meaningful way to do something simple like sending a message to another screen or something more complex like displaying an entire operating system comes down to programming.
-The critical thing to note here is that it was a programmer that did that programming to make those things happen.
+The critical thing to note here is that a programmer did that programming to make those things happen.

-The last thing I will leave you with on this note is going back to what I said above if you are worried about the amount of effort you will put in vs. the pay, you will get out.
+The last thing I will leave you with on this note is going back to what I said above.
+If you are worried about the amount of effort you will put in vs. the pay, you will get out.
 I can tell give you some real-world numbers.

 Programmers that I know or hired:

 - Specialized in technology or area: $50-150 /hr

 - Built a solution and sell freelance/consulting: $250-500 /hr

 - Built a solution that is an app or SaaS (a good one): $5,000+ /hr